ezzeldinayman/Electronic-Voting-Machine/readme.md

 <hr>
 <pre>
-  You can find also output files for the project in the debug folder including Assembly(.lss) and (.hex) file to be implemented in MicroController ROM.
+  You can find also output files for the project in the debug folder including Assembly(.lss) and (.hex) file to be Embedded in MicroController ROM.
 </pre>
 <h2>Thank you.</h2>
 <br>